xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/monstop.1.rst

 ***********

 This command is used to stop a 3rd party software, (for example stop the daemons), from monitoring the xCAT cluster.
 The operation is performed on the management node and the service nodes of the given nodes.
-The operation will also be performed on the nodes if the \ *-r*\  option is specified.
+The operation will also be performed on the nodes if the \ **-r**\  option is specified.

 **********
-Parameters
+PARAMETERS
 **********

 \ *name*\  is the name of the monitoring plug-in module in the \ *monitoring*\  table.
-Use \ *monls*\  command to list all the monitoring plug-in modules that can be used.
+Use \ **monls**\  command to list all the monitoring plug-in modules that can be used.

 \ *noderange*\  is the nodes to be stopped for monitoring.
 If omitted, all nodes will be stopped.